 Upload one or many files.
 Download links appear as they're ready.

 All uploaded files are kept no longer than 24 hours.
 See Privacy Policy for more details.
 All uploads are scanned for viruses.
-This file only supports SMF (.mid) files.
+This tool only supports SMF (.mid) files.
 Conversions are limited to 10 files per minute, and no more than 20 MB at a time.
 Only upload files you have the legal right to use and upload.

 What is a Type 0 MIDI file?